What is PAL?

 During The Pickle Research Project we learned how to use dictionaries, atlases, encyclopedias, almanacs, the computerized library card catalog, books, and a variety of other resources.
 Some other places students use to find information:

-Library (books, encyclopedias, almanacs, etc), mini- field trips (aquarium, stores, museums, factories, etc.), phone interviews, ask an expert(s), letters/email, CD-ROMS, internet, Power Library, interviews, etc…
+Library (books, encyclopedias, almanacs, etc), mini- field trips (aquarium, stores, museums, factories, etc.), phone interviews, ask an expert(s), letters/email, internet, Power Library, interviews, etc…

 How much room does each child receive for their display?